 Using a sprayer attachment for your hose, rinse off the dirt and grime starting from the top of the fence and working down.
 For extra cleaning power, you can use a high-pressure nozzle on your hose.
 Buying a high-pressure nozzle is still less expensive than buying or renting a pressure washer.

 You do not need to spend a lot of money on fence cleaners.
 In fact, you don’t need to spend money at all!
 All it takes to clean a vinyl fence is something you’ve already got in your home – vinegar.

 Make your own vinyl fence cleaner without any toxic chemicals!
 Here’s the easy recipe:

-- Add about 1/2 – 1 cup of white vinegar to about 1-2 gallons of water.
+- Add 1/2 – 1 cup of white vinegar to about 1 gallon of water.
 The amounts are variable.
 You can’t get it wrong.
-It depends on how much cleaning power you need (for example, caked on dirt from 10 years is a bit harder to remove than dust from one year) and how much of the vinegar smell you can tolerate.
-So don’t worry about getting exact amounts.
-(Some readers have added a little bit of dish soap to their solution for extra cleaning or used a Mr. Clean Magic Eraser to wipe away dirt.
-See comments below.)
+It depends on how much cleaning power you need (for example, caked-on dirt from 10 years might need more vinegar than routine maintenance cleaning).
+You can also add a little bit of dish soap to the solution, too.

 - Alternatively, you could use a vinegar and water solution in a spray bottle and spray the entire fence.
-Then you’ll need to wipe down the fence with a cloth to remove the grime.
+Then wipe down the fence with a cloth to remove the grime.